snowyu/event-emitter/docs/README.md

 * Rewrite of the core architecture for improved performance and more powerful event-able ability
 * keep most compatible with [node events](nodejs.org/api/events.html) and [event-emitter][event-emitter]
+* Supports bubbling and interruption
-* Hookable event system for more control over event handling
+  * Hook-able event system for more control over event handling
-* Supports async event emitting via `emitAsync` method.
+* Supports async event emitting via `emitAsync` method which will wait for all async listeners to complete before returning.
+* Subscribe events with regular expression

 ### Differences